uab-cgds-worthey/DITTO-UI/ReadMe.md

 ## Description

-A web app where anyone can lookup variants and understand the mechanism/details of these variants such as function, DITTO deleterious score and Clinvar reported significance.
+A web app where one can lookup variants and understand the deleteriousness using DITTO deleterious score and Clinvar reported significance.
+DITTO uses an explainable neural network model to predict the functional impact of variants and utilizes SHAP to explain the model's predictions.
+It is trained on variants from ClinVar and uses OpenCravat for annotations from various data sources.
+The higher the score, the more likely the variant is deleterious.

 ## Data